92AM/brishty/README.md

 # brishty [WIP]

-Brishty is a simple web application that displays weather related details based on a searched location (i.e. a city), the site is using NextJs, TypeScript and ReactJS.
+Brishty is a simple web application that displays weather related details based on a searched location (i.e. a city), the site is using NextJS, TypeScript, ReactJS and Tailwind CSS for UI.

 ## Running locally